vers pervers

 Mădălina Ciocanu, un/commonly known as BORȘ (/bôrSH/), is a Moldovan sound artist, DJ, and researcher.
 Her practice explores Bessarabian relational animism, oral memory, and decolonial ontologies through folklore.
 She’s released both dance tracks (I’m Going to Chișinău) and sonic testimonies like vers pervers (on the 1946 famine) and Leagăn (with folklorist Natalia Țurcan).
 She leads the collective listening workshops Ciulește Urechile and co-hosts AICI Chișinău, a micro daytime dance party.
 Sometimes these explorations become conceptual installations (Simultan Festival, Au Gust Fest), other times — collective workshops (Porocity, Timișoara).

-Concept, composition and mixing by Mădălina Ciocanu
+Concept, composition and production by Mădălina Ciocanu

 Recording of Larisa Turea, live group discussion on her book Cartea Foametei (The Book of Famine) by Mădălina Ciocanu, November 9, 2024